×

 Exhibit 1: MSCI Growth vs. Value Quarterly Performance

-The ClearBridge Global Growth Strategy underperformed its core MSCI ACWI benchmark in the third quarter, primarily due to negative stock selection in the U.S. and emerging markets.
+In a value-led fourth quarter, the Strategy underperformed its core MSCI ACWI benchmark, primarily due to stock selection in the U.S. and Asia Ex Japan.

 Portfolio Positioning